Xiangyan93/Chem-Graph-Kernel-Machine/run/datasets/README.md

 # Data sets
-Two example data sets are given here.
+Two example data sets are provided here.
 Critical temperature (critical-sim.txt) and VLE density and surface tension (slab-sim.txt).
 These data are obtained from high-throughput molecular dynamics simulation.